Chicago/clear-water-app/README.md

 To upload predictions to a Socrata portal, this application uses Chicago's [RSocrata](https://github.com/Chicago/RSocrata)
 [R package](https://cran.r-project.org/web/packages/RSocrata/index.html).
-You will have to authenticate with your data portal creditionals in order to add data to a predictions dataset.
+You will have to authenticate with your data portal credentials  in order to add data to a predictions dataset.
 To authenticate with Socrata and upload predictions using this automated app, create files to save login and app token details in the `credentials` folder, named as follows:

 * `email.txt`